Transmit the video status data

 Managing the player

 Player control commands are sent to the iframe from the outside window using the postMessage function.
-To receive messages inside the iframe, you need to subscribe to the message event.
-The command format is a JSON object with the mandatory method field.
+To receive messages inside the iframe, subscribe to the message event.
+Each command is a JSON object with a mandatory method field.

 Team